francis-collab/alu-shell/io_redirections_and_filters/README.md

-# This script prints a confused smiley "(Ôo)' to the standard output.
+# This script displays the content of the /etc/passwd file.